opdev/devconf-operator/README.md

 If you wish to follow this tutorial on your own, you'll need to:
 - [Install Go](https://go.dev/doc/install)
 - [Install operator-sdk](https://sdk.operatorframework.io/docs/installation/)
-- Have access to an OpenShift cluster ([OpenShit Local](https://developers.redhat.com/products/openshift-local/overview) formerly CRC might be a good starting point)
+- Have access to an OpenShift cluster ([OpenShit Local](https://developers.redhat.com/products/openshift-local/overview) formerly CRC might be a good starting point) or Kubernetes cluster, (refer to [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) or [Minikube](https://minikube.sigs.k8s.io/docs/start/) for a local Kubernetes cluster installations).

 If you attend the Workshop in presence at DevConf.CZ, you'll be provided with access to a lab that has all pre-requisites provisioned and access to a Single Node Openshift lab.